twanglom/PyEGRO/docs/api-reference/robustopt/approach-pce/robustopt_pce_api_reference.md

 1. Using a dictionary format with variables and their properties
 2. Loading a pre-defined problem from a JSON file

-For detailed variable definition formats and supported distributions, please refer to the [PyEGRO.robustopt.method_mcs API Reference](PyEGRO.robustopt.method_mcs.md).
+For detailed variable definition formats and supported distributions, please refer to the [`PyEGRO.robustopt.method_mcs` API Reference]
 ---

 ## Main Optimization Function